Gametrics/standards/grc.md

 #### Special codes (Unknown or Non-Standardized Names)
 Code | Meaning
 -----|--------
-UNKN | Unknowable
+!NONA| No-name (no brand or brand unknowable)
+!UNKN| Unknown brand (but one probably exists)
 ?ABCD| Non-standard
 Table: Special company codes

-The special code **UNKN** indicates that the brand is unknown *and* unknow*able*.
+Codes prefixed with a `!` indicate missing information. `!NONA` indicates that the brand is unknown *and* unknow*able*.
 This could be a "no name" devie with no meaningful brand information available, and it is unlikely that it will ever be known.
-This is distinct from "unknown but knowable".
+This is distinct from "I don't have the information available", which is the purpose of the code `!UNKN`.

-Company codes prefixed with a `?` are non-standard - i.e. they represent a company name that is not defined in this standard.
-Tools that create or parse GRCs **SHOULD NOT** attempt to create a mapping of nonstandard names to full names, as nonstandard names could be duplicated.
+Codes prefixed with a `?` are non-standard - i.e. they represent a company name that is not defined in this standard.
+Tools that create or parse GRCs **SHOULD NOT** attempt to create a mapping of nonstandard names to full names, as nonstandard names can inherently be duplicated and could have multiple, conflicting meanings.

 If a a company is not listed in this standard, the code creator **MUST** do one of the following:

 1. If the company is publicly traded, insert a `?` prefix and follow with the first 4 characters of the company's stock exchange ticker symbol.
-If the ticker symbol is shorter than 4 characters, continue prefixing `?`s up to a maximum length of 4.
+If the ticker symbol is shorter than 4 characters, continue prefixing `?`s up to a maximum length of 4 letters.

 2. If the company is private or its status is unknown, insert a `?` prefix and invent a reasonable prefix based on the company's name, taking care to not duplicate a reserved code.
 For example, "FooWare Ltd." could be represnted as `?FOOW`

 ### Authenticity \(A\)